preethrene/Bike_Sharing_Demand/README.md

 ## 📌 Overview

-**RideWise** is an end-to-end **machine learning project** that predicts **city bike-sharing demand** using historical bike usage data, weather conditions, and calendar-based urban indicators.
+**RideWise** is an end-to-end **machine learning–based bike-sharing demand prediction system**.
+It forecasts the **number of bike rentals** using historical bike usage data, weather conditions, and calendar-based urban indicators.

-The project aims to help **urban planners and transit operators** make informed decisions related to:
-- Fleet management
+The project helps:
-- Station rebalancing
+- Urban planners
-- Demand surge handling
-- Infrastructure planning
+- Bike-sharing operators

-It includes **data preprocessing**, **model training**, **performance evaluation**, and a **Streamlit-based interactive web application**.
+- City transportation authorities

+to make **data-driven decisions** for fleet management and infrastructure planning.

 ---

 ## 🎯 Project Statement

 The goal of this project is to build machine learning regression models to predict city bike-sharing demand.

-The primary objectives are to forecast daily or hourly rental counts for a city’s bike-sharing system based on a combination of historical bike usage data, weather information, and details of city events or activities.
+The primary objectives are to forecast daily or hourly rental counts for a city’s bike-sharing system based on:

-This project helps improve operational efficiency and planning accuracy.
+- Historical bike usage data
+- Weather information
+- City activity and calendar features

 ---